 In 1959 Volvo Penta and James Wynn introduced Aquamatic, the first production stern drive, offering boaters a third power option, beyond outboard motors and inboards.

-Still in the days of black and white TV, in 1962 Mercury Marine unveiled the world's first 100 hp outboard motor.
+Still in the days of black and white TV, in 1962 Mercury Marine unveiled the world's first 100-hp outboard motor.
 Painted phantom black, the Merc 1000 polarized boaters.
 Some loved it, others not so much.
 Doomsayers wagged fingers, warning all that horsepower would surely result in death and destruction.
-The press intro for the Mercury 100 horse was like a circus, replete with an elephant on skis, sedated of course, and pulled behind a boat.
-This was intended to show just how powerful the Merc1000 was.
+The press intro for the Mercury 100-horse was like a circus, replete with an elephant on skis, sedated of course, and pulled behind a boat.
+Skiing, as it were.
+This was intended to show just how powerful the Merc 1000 was.

 In 1978, during the second oil crisis, gasohol was introduced to cut dependence on foreign oil.
 But the alcohol/gasoline blend brought significant problems for marine engines.
 It caused loss of horsepower, even worse it absorbed moisture from the atmosphere wreaking havoc with fuel filters and carburetors.
 The litany of maladies would be repeated decades later in 2006, deja vu all over again.